xVoidByte/koolo/README.md

 Use better_build.bat to build the application.

--Use "Sorc (Leveling as Fire)" as class.
+- Use "Sorc (Leveling as Fire)" as class.
 It's currently the only working leveling script.
--Choose "leveling" as enabled run under "Run Settings" -Start your char with lvl 1 as the autoconfig currently works at lvl 1 only.
+- Choose "leveling" as enabled run under "Run Settings"
+- Start your char with lvl 1 as the autoconfig currently works at lvl 1 only.
 Alternatively you can check act1.go for detailed manual config.
 This handling will be enhanced later.

-For more information there's a discord server mentioned below.
-Read the information in the f.a.q. and initial-setup channels.
-The LoD Version 1.13c is pinned in the general channel.
+Interested in more features?
+You can join the development or just give give us your feedback in the following discord server: https://discord.gg/eQpdb4KX.

 ---
 <div style="background-color: #FFFACD; padding: 10px; border-radius: 5px; text-align: center">